The Fast and the Furious (2001 film): Plot

-Outside Los Angeles, a heist crew driving three heavily modified Honda Civics hijack a semi-truck trailer carrying electronic goods and escape into the night along the Terminal Island Freeway.
+At the Los Angeles port, a heist crew driving three heavily modified Honda Civics hijack a semi-truck trailer carrying electronic goods and escape into the night along the Terminal Island Freeway.
 Meanwhile, LAPD officer Brian O'Conner is sent undercover as part of a joint LAPD-FBI task force to locate the crew responsible.

-Brian investigates Toretto's Market & Cafe managed by Mia, sister of notorious street racer Dominic “Dom” Toretto.
+Brian investigates Toretto's Market & Cafe, managed by Mia, sister of notorious street racer Dominic "Dom" Toretto.
 When Dom's crew arrivesVince, Leon, Jesse, and Dom's girlfriend LettyVince becomes suspicious of Brian and picks a fight with him.
 As a result of the fight, Dom threatens to fire Brian from his undercover job at Harry's garage and ban him from the market, but Harry manages to reason with him and keep Brian employed.

 Brian brings a modified 1995 Mitsubishi Eclipse RS to a car meet, hoping to find a lead on the heist crew.
 Dom arrives in his Mazda RX-7 and initiates a race.
 Without credibility, Brian wagers his car; he, Dom, and two other drivers race.
 Brian's car malfunctions and Dom wins the race, but LAPD officers arrive, forcing Dom to flee.
 Brian rescues him, helping him escape, inadvertently venturing into territory held by a rival racing gang led by Johnny Tran and his cousin Lance.
-Tran and Lance destroy the Eclipse, and the two are forced to return to Dom's home on foot.
+Tran and Lance destroy the Eclipse, and the two are forced to return to Dom's home in a cab.
 Dom reiterates that Brian still owes him a ten-second car.

 Brian delivers a decrepit MK4 Toyota Supra to Dom's garage, and the crew begins the process of restoring it.
 At the same time, he begins dating Mia and looks into Tran's finances.

 Hector comes to Harry’s garage and speaks to Brian with the intent to buy performance parts for Honda Civics.
 While Brian is investigating one of Hector's garages, looking for the Civics that have been involved in the heists, Brian is discovered by Dom and Vince; he convinces the latter he is researching Tran's gang's vehicles in preparation for Race Wars.